dat-ecosystem-archive/docs/docs/usingdat-cli.md

 * **Distributed** - Connect directly to other users sharing or downloading common datasets.
 Any device can share files without need for centralized servers.
 [Read more](terms#distributed-web) about the distributed web.
 * **Fast** - Share files instantly with in-place archiving.
 Download only the files you want.
 Quickly sync updates by only downloading new data, saving time and bandwidth.
 * **Transparent** - A complete version history improves transparency and auditability.
 Changes are written in append-only logs and uniformly shared throughout the network.
-* **Future-proof** - Persistent links identify and verify content.
+* **Future-proof** - Persistent identifiers and verify content.
 These unique ids allow users to host copies, boosting long-term availability without sacrificing provenance.

 ## Installing Dat